cbrummitt/Rocket_token_bot_tutorial/README.md

 ### :bangbang: Everyone should create a public channel dedicated to their business proposal

 This channel lets you share your business ideas with fellow entrepreneurs and get feedback from them.
-They may give you useful ideas :bulb::bulb::bulb:
+They may give you useful ideas :bulb::bulb::sparkles:

 To create your own public channel: